 At each of our 43 Screening Services, eight Reading and Assessment Services, two mobile screening vans and at the BreastScreen Coordination Unit—clients are at the heart of the work we do to reduce the impact of breast cancer and save lives through early detection.

 Together, our people play a crucial role in making sure clients receive a high-quality service and feel supported at every step—from hearing about our service, to making a booking, getting a screen, and then right through to assessment.

-We are committed to ensuring our services are inclusive and accessible to all eligible Victorians over the age of 40.
+BreastScreen Victoria is committed to ensuring our services are inclusive and accessible to all eligible Victorians.
 This means understanding and addressing the barriers that can stop certain communities from accessing breast screening.

 We run targeted programs to increase breast screening in eligible people who are Aboriginal and Torres Strait Islander, culturally and linguistically diverse, sexuality and gender diverse, have a disability, from low socio-economic areas and from remote and rural areas.

-The Victorian Electoral Commission (VEC) and Medicare have provided the full name, date of birth, and current address of Victorian women aged 50-74 years to BreastScreen Victoria.
-This information has been provided so women can be invited to attend the BreastScreen Program and will only be used to invite women for screening.
-Please contact BreastScreen Victoria if you do not wish to receive any further communication.
+The Victorian Electoral Commission (VEC) provides the full name, date of birth, and current address of Victorian women aged 50-74 years to BreastScreen Victoria.
+This information is provided so women can be invited to attend the BreastScreen Program and will only be used to invite women for screening.
+Please contact BreastScreen Victoria if you do not wish to receive any communication from us.